MikeDigitize/Getting_Started_With_TDD/README.md

 ## The User Story

 If this is all that's given to you as a developer, **STOP!** It's not enough to start developing from, and it's important to recognise that.
-As a developer you need to know who or what is using this functionality?
-And how should it work?
+As a developer you need to know who or what is using this functionality, and how exactly is it supposed to work?

-So let's look at it through the lens of a user.
-Let's create a user story from the ticket.
+So let's look at it through the lens of a user and create a user story from the ticket.

 *A good user story should tell us who, what and why...*

 It turns out this ticket has come from Joe.
-Joe wants a Euromillons lottery ball generator to pick his numbers when he plays the lottery.
+Joe wants a Euromillons lottery ball generator to pick his numbers for him when he plays the lottery.

 ## The Spec

 Ok we have a user.
 Now we need to understand how this thing works.
 We need a spec or list of requirements.
-You should get these as part of the ticket but if not, it's up to you, so take your time to research and list them all out.
+You should get these as part of the ticket but, if not, it's up to you, so take your time to research and list them all out.

 What do we need to do to give Joe his Euromillions generator?